sanjay-shah/sanjay-accounts-layer7/README.md

 Currently only `authorization_code` grant type is supported.

 WARNING: It looks like there is an issue with OAuth2 login when running mobile apps in local development mode.
+For workarounds see https://github.com/meteor/meteor/wiki/OAuth-for-mobile-Meteor-clients

          Meteor's OAuth2 implementation does not currently work with mobile apps in local development mode, except in the iOS